AdobeDocs/analytics.en/help/admin/admin/reporting-activity-manager/reporting-activity.md

      <!-- (does this option still exist?)
 1. (Optional) Select **[!UICONTROL Refresh]** at the top-right to refresh the data. -->

 1. View utilization information about each report suite.
-You can select a column header to sort the table by  that column.
+The data shown in the table represents the reporting activity for the report suite at the time the page was last loaded.

    The following columns are available: